Peppadew vs Cherry Pepper: Brine, Brand, and Bite

 Consistency favors Peppadew: snack boards, pizza, simple cheese fillings, and salads where sweet tang should be predictable.
 Control favors cherry pepper: hoagies, antipasto, sausage dishes, and any recipe where sweet versus hot or whole versus sliced matters.

-For the nearby mild red pepper question, the cherry pepper and pimento comparison handles a different split: firm pickled bite versus soft sweet pepper body.
+For the nearby mild red pepper question, cherry pepper versus pimento handles a different split: firm pickled bite versus soft sweet pepper body.

 Peppadew Pepper vs Cherry Pepper FAQ